deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 {% include lab_question.html question='Imagine that bcrypt is set to a work factor of 12.
 How many hashing rounds will Bcrypt go through to compute the final hash?' %}

 {% include lab_question.html question='An attacker knows that a user generated their password using 8 random lowercase letters exclusively (so character space of 26, length of 8).
 On average, an attacker needs to try only half of all possible passwords in order to brute force the password.
 The attacker has access to a Brutalis.
 How long would it take to crack the password hash if SHA1 had been used? bcrypt with the benchmarks shown for brutalis?' %}

+# Part 8.
+Create a Targeted Wordlist Using CeWL

+CeWL (Custom Word List Generator) is a command-line tool that creates custom wordlists from a target website.
+This can be useful for cracking a password of an organization or individual that also has a website or social media profile.
+Because people often use information about themselves or their organization when creating passwords, custom wordlists can be very effective.

+Imagine that you exfiltrated the following MD5 hash from a database on neurosecurity.byu.edu:

+    cf4aff530715824c055892438a1ab6b2

+You want to create a custom dictionary using the words on neurosecurity.byu.edu to see if you can crack the hash.

+1. Create a custom dictionary using CeWL for the website neurosecurity.byu.edu:

+        cewl -v -d 2 -m 5 -w custom_dict.txt https://neurosecurity.byu.edu

+    Where:
+    •	“v” runs CeWL in verbose mode.
+    •	“d” is the depth to “spider” or crawl the website
+    •	“m” is the minimum word length
+    •	“w” “custom_dict.txt” is the name of your new custom wordlist or dictionary.

+    Give the command a minute or two to complete.

+2. Check how many entries are in the `custom_dict.txt` file:

+        wc -l custom_dict.txt

+3. Look at the words in `custom_dict.txt`:

+        less custom_dict.txt

+4. Permute the words in the `custom_dict.txt` wordlist using the “best64” rule, and append the output to `custom_dict.txt` (all one line):

+        hashcat -a 0 custom_dict.txt -r /usr/share/hashcat/rules/best64.rule --stdout >> custom_dict.txt

+5. Check how many entries are in the custom_dict.txt file now:

+        wc -l custom_dict.txt

+6. Run Hashcat using custom_dict against the MD5 hash (all one line):

+        hashcat --force -a 0 -m 0 cf4aff530715824c055892438a1ab6b2 custom_dict.txt

+{% include lab_question.html question='What is the plaintext of the hash?' %}